 Scope

-This document provides telephone service providers with a framework and guidance on how to utilize Secure Telephone Identity (STI) technologies on IP-based service provider voice networks (also to be referred to as Voice over Internet Protocol [VoIP] networks) in scenarios where a call originates in one country and terminates in a different country.
+This document provides telephone service providers with a framework and guidance on how to use Secure Telephone Identity (STI) technologies on IP-based service provider voice networks (also to be referred to as Voice over Internet Protocol [VoIP] networks) in scenarios where a call originates in one country and terminates in a different country.
 The primary focus of this document is to specify how the trust environment created by Signature-based Handling of Asserted information using toKENs (SHAKEN) in a single country can be extended to include other countries.
 This document does not require any changes to the existing SHAKEN specifications but does identify new interfaces and functions to exchange information between countries.

 Purpose